drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, improve reliability, and find optimizations.

+---
+---

+--

+Everyday more teams and organizations are attempting to do the DevOps.
+This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc .
+But, there is not much actual coding.
+The lack of development within these team leads to manual playbooks and intervention to fill the gaps of the tools.
+This is inefficient, results in inconsistencies, and impedes the ability to scale.

+Asking a team to shift towards a development focus is a nontrivial request.
+The team cannot abandon existing responsibilities, such as maintaining the existing infrastructure and on-board new services.
+This results in little bandwidth to foster coding skills.
+But, there is a more gradual, less intimidating approach to embrace coding.Jupyter Notebooks are not only for data scientist.
+Non-development teams can leverage Notebooks to incrementally write more code.
+With Jupyter, small bits of code can be written, executed, and introspected.
+This makes learning to write code less daunting.
+Further more, Jupyter Notebooks are a great way to initially codify a task.
+They are shareable, repeatable, auditable, and versionable playbook.
+Notebooks can also server as supplemental examples to documentation.

+Patterns will emerge from the notebooks.
+Code can then be extracted in to their own library or tool.
+Previously executed Notebooks can provide test-cases and test-data.
+Now the team is on the path to a culture of development practices.

+With the ability to develop, the effectiveness of the team increases.
+Now the focus the team can shift towards preventive and optimization work.

 ## Outline